 dry rubbed ham hock with quinoa, herbs & goat yogurt $26

-louisiana cochon with cabbage, cracklins & pickled peaches $24
+louisiana cochon with cabbage, cracklins & pickled turnips $24

 rabbit & dumplings $23